November 2016, part two - Kobe and Himeji

 1 beverage (usually green tea).

 It is no exaggeration if I say the vending machines are on every corner in Japan.
 Keep your change (or charged Suica/ICOCA card) and try the crazy flavors.
-I mostly bought tea but they also had like corn and beans in a can...
+I mostly bought tea but they also had things like corn and beans in a can...

 The beverage selection in vending machines is really huge.
 Red-colored are hot ones and blue-colored are cold ones.

-Geishas, samurais and ninjas
+Geishas, Samurais and Ninjas

 This is it - the magnificent Himeji Castle